Document Type | Modernised |

 O the passion of God, be they here still or no?

-I dare not abide to see her heat them so.
+I dare not abide to see her beat them so.

 I may say to you I was in such a flight!